jhaskinsjr/nebula/README.md

 will cease execution if it encounters an instruction that is not (yet) defined.

-Once the simulation completes, the directory /tmp/bergamot/sum will contain one log file for each of the services that executed during the simulation.
+Once the simulation completes, the directory "/tmp/bergamot/sum" will contain one log file for each of the services that executed during the simulation, and a "stats.json" file, which contains statistics such as number of simulated cycles, counts of the number of times each register was fetched/written, counts of the number of committed instructions, number of times each instruction type (e.g., ADD, ADDI, SD, SW) was decoded, number of times each instruction type was executed, etc. The JSON output file of more sophisticated implementations such as Oroblanco contain additional statistics about caches and other elements of the pipeline.

 ## Pipeline Designs